 As you know water and electronics and electricity are not a good mix.

-The impurities in the water causes corrosion and provides circuit paths for the electricity which were not in the phone's operating design and could damage the components.
+The water causes corrosion and provides circuit paths for the electricity which were not in the phone's operating design and could damage the components.

-First do not turn on your phone and then you need to remove the battery as soon as possible from the phone to minimize further damage.
+First do not turn on your phone and then you need to with the phone turned off, remove the battery as soon as possible from the phone to minimize further damage.

-Then you need to dis-assemble the rest of the phone and clean all the affected parts using Isopropyl Alcohol 90%+ (available at electronics parts stores) to remove all traces of corrosion and water.
-Do not use "rubbing alcohol" as in some cases this is only 70% IPA or less, can contain scents and is not as effective.
-If you do check the label to verify the amount of IPA
+Then you need to dis-assemble the rest of the phone and clean all the affected parts using Isopropyl Alcohol 90%+ (available at most pharmacies) to remove all traces of corrosion and water.
+Do not use "rubbing alcohol" as in some cases this is only 70% IPA or less, can contain scents and other ingredients and is not as effective.
+If you do have to use it, check the label to verify the amount of IPA

 Here is a link that describes the process.